libernet-xyz/goldilocks/README.md

 Starkom's implementation of the Goldilocks field.

 The order of the field is the Goldilocks prime $p = 2^{64} - 2^{32} + 1$, or `0xFFFFFFFF00000001`.

+This crate provides not only the base Goldilocks field but also the extension fields Goldilocks^2 and Goldilocks^4.